Nexis-Network/homepage/content/docs/reference/glossary.md

 ### LSN

 Log Sequence Number.
 A byte offset to a location in the [WAL stream](#wal-stream).
-The Exzo Network branching feature supports creating branches with data up to a specified LSN.
+The Nexis Network branching feature supports creating branches with data up to a specified LSN.

 ### LRU policy

 Least Recently Used policy, an algorithm for cache replacement that evicts the least recently accessed items first.

-### Exzo Network
+### Nexis Network

 A fully managed serverless Postgres.
-Exzo Network separates storage and compute to offer modern developer features such as branching, autoscaling, and bottomless storage.
-For more information, see [What is Exzo Network?](/docs/introduction/about/).
+Nexis Network separates storage and compute to offer modern developer features such as branching, autoscaling, and bottomless storage.
+For more information, see [What is Nexis Network?](/docs/introduction/about/).

-### Exzo Network API
+### Nexis Network API

-The Exzo Network RESTful Application Programming Interface.
-Any operation performed in the Exzo Network Console can also be performed using the Exzo Network API.
+The Nexis Network RESTful Application Programming Interface.
+Any operation performed in the Nexis Network Console can also be performed using the Nexis Network API.

-### Exzo Network Console
+### Nexis Network Console

-A browser-based graphical interface for managing Exzo Network projects and resources.
+A browser-based graphical interface for managing Nexis Network projects and resources.

-### Exzo Network Free Tier
+### Nexis Network Free Tier

-A Exzo Network service tier for which there are no usage charges.
-For information about the Exzo Network Free Tier and associated limits, see [Exzo Network Free Tier](/docs/introduction/free-tier).
+A Nexis Network service tier for which there are no usage charges.
+For information about the Nexis Network Free Tier and associated limits, see [Nexis Network Free Tier](/docs/introduction/free-tier).

-### Exzo Network Pro Plan
+### Nexis Network Pro Plan

-A usage-based paid plan offered by Exzo Network.
-See [Exzo Network plans](/docs/introduction/plans).
+A usage-based paid plan offered by Nexis Network.
+See [Nexis Network plans](/docs/introduction/plans).

-### Exzo Network user
+### Nexis Network user

-The user account that registers and authenticates with Exzo Network using a GitHub or Google account.
-After authenticating, a Exzo Network user account can create and manage projects, branches, users, databases, and other project resources.
+The user account that registers and authenticates with Nexis Network using a GitHub or Google account.
+After authenticating, a Nexis Network user account can create and manage projects, branches, users, databases, and other project resources.

-### Exzo NetworkVM
+### Nexis NetworkVM

-A QEMU-based tool used by Exzo Network to create and manage VMs within a Kubernetes cluster, allowing for the allocation and deallocation of vCPU and RAM.
-For more information, refer to the Exzo NetworkVM source in the [neondatabase/autoscaling](https://github.com/neondatabase/autoscaling/tree/main/neonvm) repository.
+A QEMU-based tool used by Nexis Network to create and manage VMs within a Kubernetes cluster, allowing for the allocation and deallocation of vCPU and RAM.
+For more information, refer to the Nexis NetworkVM source in the [neondatabase/autoscaling](https://github.com/neondatabase/autoscaling/tree/main/neonvm) repository.

 ### Non-primary branch